gvwilson/buildtogether.tech/src/git-solo/index.md

 start work.

-Regardless of how you create your repository, you can use `git log` to look at its [%i "Git!history" %]history[%/i%].
+Regardless of how you create your repository, you can use `git log` to look at its history[%i "Git!history" %].
 If I run this command right now for this book, I get:

 [%inc git_log.sh %]